Ukraine war: Russia's jailed Navalny attacks invasion as judge rejects appeal

 Russia has silenced criticism of its three-month war in Ukraine, prosecuting dozens of people who have refused to use the term "special military operation" and blocking independent media outlets.

+During Tuesday's appeal hearing, Navalny told the court that the judge who gave him his initial jail term in February 2021, Natalya Repnikova, had later told his lawyers she regretted her decision.
+Repnikova died months later of coronavirus "according to the official version", he reportedly told the court.

 Since Navalny was jailed last year he has been held in a jail at Pokrov, east of Moscow, but he now faces being transferred to a penal colony with a far stricter regime and very limited rights to prison visits.
+His colleagues say he is due to be moved to a facility in Melekhovo, where one former prisoner has made allegations of systematic torture.